Michel Ney: Russia to Fontainebleau

-Ney was given command of the III Corps of the Grande Armée during the invasion of Russia in 1812.
-At Smolensk, Ney was wounded in the neck but recovered enough to later fight in the central sector at Borodino.
-During the retreat from Moscow, Ney commanded the rearguard (and was accidentally known as "the last Frenchman on Russian soil" because of it).
-After being cut off from the main army during the Battle of Krasnoi, Ney managed to escape in a heavy fog over the Dnieper River, but not without heavy losses, and to rejoin it in Orsha, which delighted Napoleon.
-For this action Ney was given the nickname "the bravest of the brave" by the emperor.
+Ney crossing the Dniepr

+Ney lost more than half his strength; almost all the cavalry and all the artillery, with the exception of two guns, had disappeared.
+The terrible defeat of the III Corps was thorough enough to induce the chivalrous Miloradovich to extend another honorable surrender to Ney.
+In the early evening during a heavy fog Ney decided to draw back with 3,000 men.
+Ney escaped passing around the Russian at Mankovo, following the brook Losvinka for two hours, about 13 km north.
+At midnight he was informed that the enemy was approaching.
+In the middle of the night Ney decided to cross the Dnieper, supposedly near the remote hamlet Alekseyevka at a spot which could be used in summer to cross the river but with an almost vertical slope.
+Ney literally got down on all fours.
+One by one, but not without heavy losses, leaving guns, horses, part of the detachment and wounded who could not go on.
+The river, 110 m wide and of a depth that could reach up to 2 m, was only frozen for a couple of days, leaving it fragile, and the ice broke in several places.
+When Ney and his men reached the other bank, they had to climb a 12 ft, very steep slope.
+The elements and the Cossacks reduced Ney's contingent to only 800 (900, 2,000?) diehards.
+In the previous 24 hours, 3,000 armed men and 4,000 stragglers had either died or strayed from its ranks.
+Armand de Briqueville increased the number of abandoned cannons to 6 and increases the number of people who cross to 5–6000.

 Ney fought at the Berezina and helped hold the vital bridge at Kovno (modern-day Kaunas), where legend portrays Ney as the last of the invaders to cross the bridge and exit Russia.
-On 25 March 1813, Ney was given the title of Prince of the Moskva.
+On 25 March 1813, Ney was given the title of Prince de la Moskowa.
 During the 1813 campaign, Ney fought at Weissenfels, was wounded at Lützen, and commanded the left wing at Bautzen.
 Ney later fought at Dennewitz and Leipzig, where he was again wounded.
 In the 1814 campaign in France, Ney fought various battles and commanded various units.
 At Fontainebleau, Ney became the spokesperson for the marshals' revolt on 4 April 1814, demanding Napoleon's abdication.
 Ney informed Napoleon that the army would not march on Paris; Napoleon responded, "the army will obey me!" to which Ney answered, "the army will obey its chiefs".

 When Paris fell and the Bourbons reclaimed the throne, Ney, who had pressured Napoleon to accept his first abdication and exile, was promoted, lauded, and made a Peer of France by the newly enthroned King Louis XVIII.
 Although Ney had pledged his allegiance to the restored monarchy, the Bourbon court looked down on him because he was a commoner by birth.